sblanck/smagexp/README.md

 ### Data used in this example  <a name="data-used-in-this-example2" /> [[toc]](#toc)

+In order to import histories into galaxy, you have to be logged in your galaxy instance.
+If you use the dockerized version of galaxy, The Galaxy Admin User has the username `admin@galaxy.org` and the password `admin`.

 The full history of this example is available at  :
 ```
 https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-of-RNA-seq-meta-analysis.tar.gz